The European Health Insurance Card (EHIC)

 What is the EHIC?

 The European Health Insurance Card (EHIC) gives you access to state-provided healthcare during temporary stays (language study vacation, business trips, vacation, etc.) in any of the 27 EU countries, Norway, Liechtenstein, Iceland and Switzerland, under the same conditions as insured nationals of these countries.
 The EHIC was introduced on June 1, 2004.
-The front of the card looks the same and carries the same information, although in different languages, in each Member State to ensure that it is immediately recognized by healthcare providers.
+Note that the front of the card looks the same and carries the same information, although in different languages, in each Member State to ensure that it is immediately recognized by healthcare providers.
 The card shows the personal details of each individual and is issued free of charge.
 Each separate member of a family travelling should have their own card.
 Please note the European Health Insurance Card is valid for one year.

 How does the European Health Insurance Card (EHIC) work?